 - Every item needs its own serving utensil so that flavors do not mix haphazardly.
 Do not make guests use the same serving spoon for multiple spreads!

 With a few simple tips, you can make your presentation clean and polished rather than scattered and sloppy.
-First, serve spreads in small dishes rather than their plastic containers.
+Presentation is a vital part of creating the best charcuterie board.
+First, serve spreads in small bowls or dishes rather than their plastic containers.
 Make your guests wonder if you made it yourself.
-Nothing ruins a beautiful board like the cheap packaging and eye-catching labels of store-bought spreads.
+Nothing ruins an impressive charcuterie board like the cheap packaging and eye-catching labels of store-bought spreads.

 Incorporate accents.
-This is the step most often overlooked when making charcuterie boards.
-Your board should not only be meats, cheeses, spreads, and crackers.
+This is the step most often overlooked when making the perfect charcuterie board set.
+Your board should not only be sliced meats, cheeses, spreads, and crackers.
 Add accent foods to add more depth to your flavors.
-Pickled vegetables like olives add a wonderful pickled flavor.
+Pickled vegetables like green olives or marinated olives add a wonderful pickled flavor.
 Raw nuts like almonds, pistachios, and peanuts add a much needed crunch.
-Dried or fresh fruit such as grapes can add sweetness.
+Dried fruit or fresh fruit such as grapes can add sweetness.
+You can also venture into the dessert charcuterie!

-With these simple tips and some attention to detail, you can turn an okay charcuterie board into a great one.
-Remember to play around with flavor and texture combinations, incorporate pops of color, and add accent foods.
-These guidelines are designed to help you get creative when designing your next charcuterie board.
+With these simple tips and some attention to detail, you can turn an okay charcuterie board into an epic charcuterie board.
+Remember to play around with flavor and texture combinations, incorporate pops of color, and add accent foods on your first charcuterie board.
+These guidelines are designed to help you get creative when designing your next charcuterie boards.

-For help selecting specific meat and cheese combinations, see our article on charcuterie meats, cheeses, and crackers here.
+For help selecting specific cured meat and cheese combinations for your cheese platter, see our article on charcuterie meats, cheeses, and crackers here.